AndrewConcejero/Kali-Linux-on-Raspberry-3B-Plus/README.md

 # Kali-Linux-on-Raspberry-3B-Plus
-A short walkthrough on my journey to building a functioning Kali Linux machine on a raspberry pi
+A short walkthrough on my journey to building a functioning Kali Linux machine on a Raspberry Pi 3 Model B+